IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!

 HOW THE GAME IS ORGANIZED

-How to play
+How to play the IQ Fun Park game

 If your child lands on a yellow square with a space baby’s picture on it, he can move ahead one space.
 Kids love landing on these squares!